letitiayhho/talker_change_data_processing/src/README.md

 `shape_data.m` - Shapes the convolution and cross-correlation values for each subject and collects them into a data frame

+### Channel locations

+`get_mni_coordinates.R` - Get MNI coordinates of the average channel locations using the transformation matrix given by DIPFIT in EEGLAB

+`get_nearest_cortical areas.R` - Apply a modified version get mni_cortical_areas to output a list of cortical areas closest to the surrounding coordinates

 ### Permutation test

 `shuffle.m` - compute cross correlations between shuffled eeg-stimuli pairs